pelahi/VELOCIraptor-STF/README.md

 This is brief description of the package.
 For details please see online documentation at [readthedocs](https://velociraptor-stf.readthedocs.io/)

+This code is a C++ halo finder using MPI and OpenMP APIs.
+The repository also contains several associated analysis tools in python, example configuration files.
+The code can also be compiled as a library for on-the-fly halo finding within an N-body/hydrodynamnical code.

 The repo contains the following directories

     src/        contains main source code for the algorithm